 This course is designed to teach the concepts of direct patient care and apply current nursing assistant practice to possible patient/resident.
 A 90-hour course specializing in training for long-term care facilities and elderly care.
-Successful completion of this class will allow the student to take the Kansas State Examination and become certified by the State Department of Health and Environment.
+Successful completion of this class will allow the student to challenge the Kansas State Examination and become certified by the State Department of Health and Environment.

-Advanced Emergency Medical Technician (EMT-I) (HEA1165) 5 hrs.
+Advanced Emergency Medical Technician (EMT-I) (HEA1166) 6 hrs.

-Continuation and incorporation of learning will allow an EMT to continue basic learning as well as development of intravenous fluid and blood drawing skills.
-Class includes 30 hours of clinical application at EMS and the hospital.
+Continuation and incorporation of learning will allow an EMT to continue basic learning as well as development of intravenous fluid and blood drawing skills and advanced cardiac care.
+Class includes 44 hours of clinical application at EMS and the hospital.
 Successful completion will allow the student to challenge the Kansas State Registry Exam.
 Prerequisite: EMT.

-EMT Part 1 (HEA1106)
+EMT (HEA1113)

-Teaches the student the overall role and responsibility of the Emergency Medical Technician in performing both emergency care and operational aspects of the job, develops skill in diagnosis and emergency treatment procedures short of those rendered by physicians and develops skill in use and care of all equipment required to accomplish the job.
-Includes a laboratory with use of slides, demonstrations, lectures by physicians and medical people, and on-site inspections of equipment and techniques.
+EMT begins with cardiopulmonary resuscitation, a combination of artificial respiration and circulation which should be started immediately as an emergency procedure when cardiac arrest occurs.
+This technique has been used successfully by doctors and nurses and is recommended for the health care professional.
+EMT teaches the student the overall role and responsibility of the Emergency Medical Technician in performing both emergency care and operational aspects of the job; develops skill in diagnosis and emergency treatment procedures, and develops skill in use and care of all equipment required to accomplish the job.